HipGISAXS/HipGISAXS/README.md

 For ease, if possible use the installations already available on your system, if any.
 Alternatively, download and install them yourself.
 The following are the dependencies of this software:

-1. GNU C/C++ compilers, version >= 4.3 and <= 4.7 (4.6 recommended), for CPU and GPU versions, OR
+1. **GNU C/C++ compilers**, version >= 4.3 and <= 4.7 (4.6 recommended), for CPU and GPU versions, OR
-   Intel C/C++ compilers, version >= 13.1.0.146, necessary for MIC version.
+   **Intel C/C++ compilers**, version >= 13.1.0.146, necessary for MIC version.
 Can be used for other versions, but has not been tested.
 Intel compilers will work best with GNU compatibility 4.6.
-2. Nvidia CUDA version > 4.x. (>= 5.0 recommended).
+2. **Nvidia CUDA toolkit** version > 4.x. (>= 5.5 recommended).
-   CUDA can be obtained from: http://developer.nvidia.com/cuda/cuda-downloads
-   NOTE: CUDA is NOT required if compiling for CPU-only or MIC versions.
+   CUDA can be obtained from: http://developer.nvidia.com/cuda/cuda-downloads *NOTE: CUDA is NOT required if compiling for CPU-only or MIC versions.*
-3. GNU (or Intel depending on your compilers) compiled OpenMPI version > 1.4.4.
+3. GNU (or Intel depending on your compilers) compiled **OpenMPI** version > 1.4.4.
-   OpenMPI can be obtained from: http://www.open-mpi.org/software
-   NOTE: Currently, even if you do not plan to use MPI, the compilation process still needs MPI.
+   OpenMPI can be obtained from: http://www.open-mpi.org/software *NOTE: Currently, even if you do not plan to use MPI, the compilation process still needs MPI.
-   		 This requirement will be removed in future.
+   		 This requirement will be removed in future.*
-   Alternative implementations of MPI can also be used, such as MPICH2 and MVAPICH.
+   Alternative implementations of MPI may also be used, such as MPICH2 and MVAPICH.
-4. Boost and numeric extension to Boost GIL.
+4. **Boost** and **numeric extension to Boost GIL**.
-   Boost can be obtained from: http://www.boost.org Numeric extension to Boost GIL can be obtained from the following (file name 'numeric.zip'):
+   Boost can be obtained from: http://www.boost.org Numeric extension to Boost GIL can be obtained from the following (file name `numeric.zip`):
      http://sourceforge.net/adobe/genimglib/wiki/Downloads
      http://gil-contributions.googlecode.com/svn/trunk
-   After downloading, unzip the file, generating a directory named 'numeric'.
+   After downloading, unzip the file, generating a directory named `numeric`.
-   Copy this directory under boost/gil/extensions/ at your Boost installation location.
+   Copy this directory under `boost/gil/extensions/` at your Boost installation location.
+If you do not have permissions to do that, you can specify an additional path to this library during the install process.
-5. Parallel HDF5 library.
+5. **Parallel HDF5 library**.
    HDF5 can be obtained from: http://www.hdfgroup.org/downloads
-   NOTE: HDF5 depends on zlib and szip. zlib can be obtained from: http://www.zlib.net szip can be obtained from: http://www.hdfgroup.org/doc\_resource/SZIP
+   NOTE: HDF5 depends on zlib and szip libraries.
+   **zlib** can be obtained from: http://www.zlib.net **szip** can be obtained from: http://www.hdfgroup.org/doc\_resource/SZIP
-6. Tiff Library (libtiff).
+6. **Tiff Library** (libtiff).
    Tiff library can be obtained from: http://www.libtiff.org
-7. Scons version >= 2.0, for installation.
+7. **Scons** version >= 2.0, for installation.
 It can be obtained from http://www.scons.org
+   *NOTE: Scons is based on the Python language, so you need to have Python installed too.*

 ## HipGISAXS DIRECTORY LAYOUT